znbn/django-cms/docs/reference/navigation.rst

     {% show_menu 0 100 100 100 "myapp/menu.html" %}

+..  templatetag:: show_menu_below_id

 ******************
 show_menu_below_id
 ******************

-If you have set an id in the advanced settings of a page, you can display the submenu of this page with a template tag.
+If you have set an id in the advanced settings of a page, you can display the sub-menu of this page with a template tag.
 For example, we have a page called meta that is not displayed in the navigation and that has the id "meta"::

     <ul>